OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 Nucleotide Structure

 The nucleotide structure lesson develops the monomer of nucleic acids: a pentose sugar (deoxyribose in DNA, ribose in RNA), a phosphate group, and a nitrogenous base.
 The five bases that appear on the H420 specification are adenine and guanine (purines, double-ring), and cytosine, thymine (in DNA only) and uracil (in RNA only) (pyrimidines, single-ring).
-Nucleotides polymerise through phosphodiester bonds linking the 3′-hydroxyl of one nucleotide's sugar to the 5′-phosphate of the next.
-A common mark-loss pattern is to omit the 5′ to 3′ polarity convention, which becomes load-bearing in the next four lessons.
+Nucleotides polymerise through phosphodiester bonds formed in condensation reactions linking the 3′-hydroxyl of one nucleotide's sugar to the 5′-phosphate of the next, releasing water each time.

 DNA Structure — The Double Helix